Sure Dividend

 Growth Prospects

 Stanley Black & Decker’s earnings per share have been flat over the last decade.
-In the years since, however, They have generally risen consistently before 2022.
+In the years since, however, they have generally risen consistently before 2022.

 We now expect the company to grow earnings-per-share at a rate of 8% annually going forward, as Stanley Black & Decker’s results are starting from a low base.